 Plot- and mood-wise, Crimson Peak is a lot like The Woman in Black (2012), only much much better.
-Peak is what Woman could have been if the latter film had trusted its story, actors, and creepy tone more so and relied less heavily upon jump-scares accompanied by hamfisted musical stingers.
+Peak is what Woman could have been if the latter film had trusted its story, actors, and creepy tone and relied less upon jump-scares accompanied by hamfisted musical stingers.

 Nigel Floyd sez: "We like horror films that build up a sense of suspense that is built into the narrative."

-No, give me instead what film scholar Daniel Martin calls "restrained horror," a subgenre consisting of films "more suggestive than graphic" that "treat their subject with utter seriousness, jettisoning the [overt] humor" that characterizes other postmodern horror films like Scream.**
+No, give me instead what film scholar Daniel Martin calls "restrained horror," a subgenre consisting of films "more suggestive than graphic" that "treat their subject with utter seriousness, jettisoning the [overt] humor" that characterizes films like Scream.**

-While the restrained horror films Martin talks about like Ringu and The Blair Witch Project are not the same as Gothic films like Crimson Peak, they may be close cousins.
+While the restrained horror films Martin talks about (like Ringu and The Blair Witch Project) are not exactly Gothic films like Crimson Peak, they may be close cousins.
 Both restrained horror and the Gothic prefer the slow burn over the easy scare.
-And surely, the use of deliberate restraint to provoke sustained terror, what Nigel Floyd refers to as "cumulative dread" in the video, creates a tone central to the Gothic.
+And the use of deliberate restraint to provoke sustained terror, what Nigel Floyd refers to as "cumulative dread" in the video, creates a tone central to the Gothic.
 As this excellent review explains,

 part of what defines the gothic is how paradoxically trusting it is; it relies on audience familiarity for much of its atmosphere and emotional power.
 We know the girlish innocent will be terrified in the great dark house; we know the gentry are hiding a terrible secret; we know what happens when you unlock Bluebeard’s closet.
 The gothic isn’t a genre of surprises, it’s a genre of dread, and to dread something, you must first know what it is.Of course, I would argue that all genres are "trusting" of their audiences and exploit our familiarity with certain tropes and traditions to generate pleasurable effects.
 But I agree that as an exemplary specimen of the Gothic, Crimson Peak marshals its generic conventions and intertextual references in order to cultivate dread, and that it does so brilliantly and effectively.